Kuro2427/mintsite/README.md

 # IMPORTANT
-sylvisite is now on [nekoweb](https://nekoweb.org/)!! the public folder contains all site code, and is what will be pushed to nekoweb.
+sylvie's space is now on [nekoweb](https://nekoweb.org/)!! the public folder contains all site code, and is what will be pushed to nekoweb.